zachdimitrov/Homework/CSharp-HQC-1/HQC-1-CheatSheet.md

 - separate parameters by comma and one space ```(one, two)```

 ##### order of definitions
--Use the following order of definitions:
+- Use the following order of definitions:
   - Constants, delegates, inner types, fields, constructors, properties, methods
   - Static members, public members, protected members, internal members, private members